rubynguyen2505/Federated-SLM-on-iOS/README.md

    This command will build, sign your iOS app and install it on your iPhone.

-   Note that, the first time you run this command, you may get stuck at the `Compiling and Signing' phase as shown.
+   Note that, the first time you run this command, you may get stuck at the `Compiling and Signing` phase as shown.
 A popup with verification of the iOS simruntime may appear and completes its progess once and then gets stuck.
-Once you see that the popup does not progress anymore or the compiling takes too long, you may 'Ctrl + C' to exit and run the `flutter run -v' command again.
+Once you see that the popup does not progress anymore or the compiling takes too long, you may `Ctrl + C` to exit and run the `flutter run -v` command again.

    ![Screenshot](guide_images/compiling.png)